flosch/simpleapi/docs/client/python.rst

 Exception handling
 ------------------

 To handle connection problems or remote exceptions the client raises two types of errors: ``ConnectionException`` and ``RemoteException``.
+The client library throws a ``ConnectionException`` whenever there are problems with receiving the data from the given URL.
+These exceptions are covering all the network communication stuff, instead of ``RemoteException`` which basically raises when the client reaches the API but the specific call fails (in all situations like authentication failed, wrong parameters, user-generated errors).

+In both situations the exception message contains more information about the error (especially the error message in most cases).